 The Indiana State Department of Agriculture (ISDA), requests applications for the fiscal year (FY) 2016 Specialty Crop Block Grant Program (SCBGP) to award grants to eligible programs to carry out projects that solely enhance the competitiveness of specialty crops.
 Applications must be received email by 5:00 p.m.
 Eastern Time on May 1, 2015.
 Applications are to be sent to Bianca Gogel at firstname.lastname@example.org.

-On March 2, 2015, ISDA will host a webinar explaining the details to the SCBGP.
-Click HERE to register for the webinar.
+On March 2, 2015, ISDA hosted a webinar explaining the details to the SCBGP.
+Listed below is the recorded webinar, as well as other helpful informational documents.

 Livestock Promotion and Market Development Grants